Top attractions in Rutland

 A previous Muddy-award winner this small 18-acre working farm in the market town of Oakham.
 There’s plenty of farm animals to get to know inc lambs, goats, hens, sheep, fluffy rabbits and guinea pigs in Amy’s Farm Corner and there’s also a play area, plus free parking.

-These glorious gardens feature a whopping 38 individually designed gardens plus there’s courses and fun events on throughout the year.
+These glorious gardens feature a whopping 38 individually designed gardens plus, there’s workshops, a variety of courses and events on throughout the year.
 Green-finger Goddesses will love the garden tour where they can pick up practical tips and take notes of the plants before visiting the onsite nursery – a Chelsea Gold Medal winner BTW!

 Quirky and cool accommodation in large, white domes dotted around a gorgeous green field with stunning views.
 The glamping site lives up to its name as you’ll feel like you’re in the middle of nowhere – which by the looks of things, is a great place to be.
-Your ‘dome’ home comes with comfy furniture, bathrooms, a log burner and plenty of green space so bring your own garden games or simply just soak up the scenery.
+Your ‘dome’ home comes with comfy furniture (think Chesterfield sofas log burners for the winer and private hot tubs for the summer) and plenty of green space so bring your own garden games or simply just relax, de-stress and soak up the scenery.

 Oakham Castle’s Great Hall is a brilliant example of Norman architecture built between 1180 and 1190.
 Today, the castle can be visited and there’s a tonne of events that go on throughout the year and it’s also makes a stunning wedding venue.
 Inside, marvel at the unique collection of over 230 ornate ceremonial horseshoes, 12th century sculptures and the six stone musicians made using local stone from Clipsham.
 It’s also worth taking a jaunt over to visit Holy Cross, Burley-on-the-Hill.
 This elegant medieval church is a Grade II listed building which contains a beautiful 18th-century memorial to Lady Charlotte Finch – governess to George III’s children and also the inventor of the wooden jigsaw.

-The fascinating yet tranquil Yew Tree Avenue at Clipsham is over 200 years old, consisting of over 150 clipped Yew Trees in all manner of unusual shapes.
-Once the carriage driveway to Clipsham Hall, the Avenue, is free to visit and makes a pleasant place to sit and enjoy a picnic.
+The fascinating, yet tranquil Yew Tree Avenue at Clipsham is over 200 years old, consisting of over 150 clipped Yew Trees in all manner of unusual shapes.
+Once the carriage driveway to Clipsham Hall, The Avenue, which costs nothing to visit, is now a pleasant place to sit, relax, admire the tree ‘art’.

 Goldmark Gallery, Uppingham